Uranium mining: Underground

 If the uranium is too far below the surface for open pit mining, an underground mine might be used with tunnels and shafts dug to access and remove uranium ore.

 Underground uranium mining is in principle no different from any other hard rock mining and other ores are often mined in association (e.g., copper, gold, silver).
 Once the ore body has been identified a shaft is sunk in the vicinity of the ore veins, and crosscuts are driven horizontally to the veins at various levels, usually every 100 to 150 metres.
 Similar tunnels, known as drifts, are driven along the ore veins from the crosscut.
-To extract the ore, the next step is to drive tunnels, known as raises when driven upwards and winzes when driven downwards, through the deposit from level to level.
+To extract the ore, the next step is to drive tunnels, known as raises when driven upwards and winzes when driven downward, through the deposit from level to level.
 Raises are subsequently used to develop the stopes where the ore is mined from the veins.

 The stope, which is the workshop of the mine, is the excavation from which the ore is extracted.
 Three methods of stope mining are commonly used.
 In the "cut and fill" or "open stoping" method, the space remaining following removal of ore after blasting is filled with waste rock and cement.
 In the "shrinkage" method, only sufficient broken ore is removed via the chutes below to allow miners working from the top of the pile to drill and blast the next layer to be broken off, eventually leaving a large hole.
 The method known as "room and pillar" is used for thinner, flatter ore bodies.
 In this method the ore body is first divided into blocks by intersecting drives, removing ore while so doing, and then systematically removing the blocks, leaving enough ore for roof support.

 The health effects discovered from radon exposure in unventilated uranium mining prompted the switch away from uranium mining via tunnel mining towards open cut and in-situ leaching technology, a method of extraction that does not produce the same occupational hazards, or mine tailings, as conventional mining.

 With regulations in place to ensure the use of high volume ventilation technology if any confined space uranium mining is occurring, occupational exposure and mining deaths can be largely eliminated.
 The Olympic Dam and Canadian underground mines are ventilated with powerful fans with radon levels being kept at a very low to practically "safe level" in uranium mines.
 Naturally occurring radon in other, non-uranium mines, also may need control by ventilation.